[1] "data.frame"

 • calling system2 (Section 7.3.2) to retrieve it from the system keyring (e.g., the keyring package for Python provides a platform-independent command-line utility).

 12.1.5.
-Strings as factors?#
+Strings as factors?

 Some functions related to data frames automatically convert character vectors to factors.
-This behaviour is frequently controlled by and argument named stringsAsFactors.
+This behaviour is frequently controlled by an argument named stringsAsFactors.
 It can be particularly problematic because, when printed, factor and character columns look identical:

 (x <- data.frame(a=factor(c("U", "V")), b=c("U", "V")))